jewel/clearskies/protocol/core.md

 The read-write peer then uses the prefix and IV to recreate the experiment and validate that resulting hash is correct.
-If the hash is not correct, software may notify the user or it could change the file_id and encryption key for that file so that the untrusted node re-downloads an undamaged version.
+If the hash is not correct, software may notify the user, or it could change the file_id and encryption key for that file so that the untrusted node re-downloads an undamaged version.

 If an untrusted peer is overloaded, it may choose to ignore the proof-of-storage